croaky/laptop/books/sicp.md

 In the computation of `n!`,
-the length of the chain of deferred multiplications, and hence the amount of information needed to keep track of it, grows linearly with `n` (is proportional to `n`), like the number of steps.
+the length of the chain of deferred multiplications, and the amount of info needed to keep track of it, grows linearly with `n` (is proportional to `n`), like the number of steps.

-This factorial procedure generates a linear iterative process:
+This factorial proc generates a linear iterative process:

 ```lisp
 (define (factorial n)